 A special note on passive voice

-Passive is where subject of the verb is the recipient of the action. we see this in the opening example: ‘…we have outlined a scalable method of performance to ensure that all deliverables are met’.
+Passive is where the subject of the verb is the recipient of the action. we see this in the opening example: ‘…we have outlined a scalable method of performance to ensure that all deliverables are met’.
 In this case, the subject is ‘all deliverables’.
 It appears before ‘met’.
-A tell take of passive is where you see forms like; ‘are met’, ‘have told’.
+A tell tale of passive is where you see forms like; ‘are met’, and ‘have told’.

 Tip: Passive voice often masks marketing claptrap!
 If you can’t understand it, how will the reviewer?
 Be ruthless, just remove it.
 It does nothing for your case.